 PTC (Percutaneous Transhepatic Cholangiogram)

 Sometimes, physicians need a detailed look at the bile ducts in a patient in whom ERCP is not possible (see above).
 Some babies are too small for ERCP to be practical.
 Some patients have had previous surgery on their bile ducts, which would make them difficult to reach through a scope of this sort.
 When another approach to taking pictures of the bile ducts is needed, PTC is sometimes arranged.
 This procedure is carried out by an interventional radiologist, with the patient usually under general anesthetic or deep sedation.
 A small needle is introduced into the liver, typically between the ribs, and advanced into the liver until it enters a bile duct.
-Dye is then injected allowing the x-rays to take a picture of the bile ducts and their branches.
+Dye is then injected allowing an X-ray to take a picture of the bile ducts and their branches.
 If a narrowing or leak is noticed, the area can be balloon-dilated (opened up) or a long tube (stent) can be placed through the skin into the liver through the abnormal area and out into the intestine.
 While this procedure does not run the risk of causing pancreatitis like ERCP does, it has the potential to cause serious bleeding or injury to other organs.
 Children are observed for several hours or overnight after a PTC.

 TIPS (Transjugular Portosystemic Shunt)

 TIPS is used to treat complications of portal hypertension.
 Portal hypertension occurs when blood flow from the intestine, flowing into the portal vein, cannot get into the liver because the liver is scarred or cirrhotic.
-The blood backs up into veins in the esophagus called varices which can break open and lead to massive bleeding.
-The TIPS is a shunt which can relieve this backup of pressure.
+The blood backs up into veins in the esophagus called varices, which can break open and lead to massive bleeding.
+The TIPS is a shunt that can relieve this backup of pressure.
 With the patient sedated, an interventional radiologist inserts a long catheter into the neck vein and advances it into the liver.
-There, he uses special equipment to make a shunt connection between blood entering and leaving the liver so blood does not back up.
+There, the radiologist uses special equipment to make a shunt connection between blood entering and leaving the liver so blood does not back up.
 Unfortunately, these shunts often clot off over time; they have to be checked by ultrasound and often repaired.
 While they are very effective at stopping bleeding that results from portal hypertension, they can lead to worsening of encephalopathy (confusion that can come with portal hypertension) or of liver function.
 Patients usually do well but are monitored closely.